4ndere/osu-np/README.md

 # Prototype
-- still needs a lot of work, all help appreciated
+- Still needs a lot of work, all help appreciated

 # Changelog 0.0.2
 - Added Live Chat ID detection using authentication.